 We know the apex court has dismissed the rape case against Rahul Gandhi and imposed a fine of Rs.
 10 lakhs for filing a frivolous case without an iota of evidence.

 However, we don’t find the same happening in other Indian rape cases.
 Extortion in the name of rape complaint is very common and that is why Delhi HC in 2010 rejected quashing of a false case.
 Many women continue to misuse such laws for their benefit as most of these cases are settled for money and that encourages many to file false cases and earn some easy bucks.
-In the west, we find that the rape laws are gender neutral.
+In the west, we find that rape laws are gender neutral.
 However, in India, it is not.
 This section (IPC 375) starts by saying “A man is said to commit rape…….with a woman” etc. thus assuming that a man only can commit this crime and a woman can only be the victim.

-In the definition of rape, this law further states that “Penetration is sufficient to constitute the sexual intercourse necessary to the offense of rape”.
+In the definition of rape, this law further states that “Penetration is sufficient to constitute the sexual intercourse necessary to the offence of rape”.
 It doesn’t specify penetration by any kind or by any specific organ and thus a woman can also be an offender under the definition of the crime (it can be penetration of external objects, fingers etc.).
 But the legal definition has kept them away by specifying ‘man’ and ‘woman’ instead of ‘person’.

-Indian law classifies the rape cases against men as ‘Unnatural Sex’ (IPC 377).
+Indian law classifies rape cases against men as ‘Unnatural Sex’ (IPC 377).
 There had been cases in India of men being sexually assaulted by women however, these cases are not reported by mainstream media and hence people are not aware of any such case existing.
 Many wouldn’t believe that any woman can actually rape a man.

-In recent years, women’s groups are shouting about increasing number of rape cases.
+In recent years, women’s groups are shouting about the increasing number of rape cases.
 If we look at the relevant NCRB data, we will see that in 2009 out of 21,397 cases registered under IPC 375, only 3,698 cases (17%) had seen a conviction.
 In 2010 and 2011 the case conviction rate was 17% and 16.8% respectively.
 So over these three years, there is a drop in genuine rape incidents in India.
 However, we see 24,206 cases being registered in 2011, a 13% increase in registration of rape cases compared to 2009.
 This clearly shows that the so-called increase in rape incidents actually is an increase in registering false rape complaints rather than the genuine ones.
-(NCRB data, data for crime against women )
+(NCRB data, data for the crime against women )

 It is not that women’s groups or media are not aware of this statistics but still they make a big fuss about it in all national and international forums stating increasing assault on women and thus seeking more protection for them.
 Some go one step ahead seeking stricter punishment for the offenders.